Where was the Netflix’s series Dark filmed?

 If you watch Netflix as much as we do, you already know about their series Dark.
-Some people say that the series is similar to Stranger Things since the city where everything happens in this series is a massive part of the mystery in the series.
-But Winden, the city where most of the series happens, is not real and you can find some small pieces of it in and around Berlin.
+Some people say that the series is similar to Stranger Things since the city where everything happens in this series is a massive part of the mystery.

-This is the setting of Dark, and we loved it so much that we need to know where was it filmed.
+This is the setting of Dark, and we loved it so much that we need to know where it was filmed.

 Where was Netflix’s series Dark filmed?

-According to the series creators, Baran bo Odarn and Jantje Friese, Winden is not a real town, and everything that was filmed for the series was purposely put together so that this fictional town wouldn’t look like a northern German town or a Bavarian village.
+According to the series creators, Baran bo Odarn and Jantje Friese, Winden is not a real town, and everything filmed for the series was purposely put together so that this fictional town wouldn’t look like a northern German town or a Bavarian village.

 When you leave Berlin and go straight into the forest around Grünewald, the area becomes completely different from what you see in places like Neukölln.
-There are long straight trees that create a creepy, almost fairytale, type of forest.
+There are long, straight trees that create a creepy, almost fairytale, type of forest.

-If you don’t want to read spoilers, go straight into the map at the end of this article.
-There you can see all the locations we found from Dark.
-If you don’t care about spoilers, just read the rest of the text below.
+There, you can see all the locations we found in Dark.
+If you don’t care about spoilers, read the rest of the text below.

 The church where Michael meets Noah

 The cemetery is the second largest one in Germany, and it has a beautiful forest character that makes the experience of walking around pretty interesting.
-There are a lot of historic tombs in the, including the one from Friedrich Wilhelm Murnau who directed the movie Nosferatu.
+There are a lot of historic tombs in the, including the one from Friedrich Wilhelm Murnau, who directed the movie Nosferatu.
 But we went there to see the cemetery chapel!

-The trip to Stahnsdorf is, somehow, not that simple but the visit we did to the cemetery and the church was more than worth it.
+The trip to Stahnsdorf is, somehow, not that simple, but the visit we did to the cemetery and the church was more than worth it.
 Even if we weren’t fans of the series Dark, it would be cool to explore the area.

 Jonas Kahnwald House in Dark

-One of the central locations from Dark is the house where Jonas lives.
+One of the central locations of Dark is the house where Jonas lives.
 A lot of the actions throughout the series happen there, and this place has been our most wanted location from Dark since we started aimlessly looking for them around Berlin.

-We are not going to share where you can find Jonas’s house in Dark because this is home to a family, and we don’t want to bring people there just because they watched a few episodes of a Netflix series.
+We will not share where you can find Jonas’s hJonas’s Dark because this is home to a family, and we don’t want to bring people there just because they watched a few episodes of a Netflix series.
 Below, there are a lot of locations for you to explore without any family disturbance in mind.

 The high school where everything starts in the series Dark

 The school is called Reinfelder-Schule, and you can find it in the Berlin-Charlottenburg-Wilmersdorf neighborhood.
 You just take a train to S Messe Süd and walk a few blocks, and that is it.
 Simple.
-The school has a concrete block feel, and it’s all painted in yellow, like in the series.
-We visited the area on a Sunday afternoon, and we took too many pictures of it.
+The school has a concrete block feel, painted in yellow, like in the series.

-We went there on a Sunday to avoid taking photos of the kids, and it was more than worth it since the school was empty and we had all the time in the world to enjoy being a part of the series Dark.
+We went there on a Sunday to avoid taking photos of the kids, and it was more than worth it since the school was empty, and we had all the time in the world to enjoy being a part of the series Dark.

-Nielsen’s Family House in the North of Berlin
+Nielsen’s Family HouseNielsen’sorth of Berlin

-The Nielsen’s are one of the four core families in Dark and another location that we were eager to find.
+The Nielsen’s are one of the core families in Dark and another location we were eager to find.
 It was only in the Summer of 2020 that we managed to find our way into a neighborhood north of Berlin called Frohnau, where we managed to cycle past it.

-In 2019, when Dark starts, Mikkel, Magnus, Martha Katharina, and Ulrich live there but, during the series, we see how time tears them apart, somehow.
+In 2019, when Dark starts, Mikkel, Magnus, Martha Katharina, and Ulrich live there, but during the series, we see how time tears them apart somehow.

 The Bridge and the train tracks from the series Dark